 Supporting global food policy initiatives at the Resnick Center to research, select, and analyze best practices in food regulation from countries around the world to foster best governing strategies in the regulation of food.

-Providing a multi-year grant to the Gerald J. and Dorothy R. Friedman School of Nutrition Science and Policy for student competitions focusing on multidisciplinary innovations to improve the food system.
+Providing multi year support to the Gerald J. and Dorothy R. Friedman School of Nutrition Science and Policy for the Seeding The Future Food System Innovation Lab

-UC Davis Innovation Institute for Food and Health
+UC Davis Innovation Institute for Food and Health, Davis, CA, US

-Provided the Transforming Food Systems Fund to deliver sustainable and inclusive health outcomes.
+Provided inaugural funding for Transforming Food Systems Initiative to deliver sustainable and inclusive health outcomes.

 Multiyear grant for Tephra based soil fertilization in Kenya to improve crop yield through plant phosphorus nutrition to increase and decrease of the toxic aluminum-uptake.